- About the Library

 - Reader's Guide to American History R 973 R 286p

-- CQ Researcher is a good source for pro-con papers.
+- CQ Researcher (Only available on-campus) of Opposing Viewpoints In Context are good sources for pro-con papers.

 - Check your class text book.